-Designed by a 16-year-old, and I almost love that
+Designed by a 16-year old, and we almost like that

 Most part of the computer specialist’s job is overly boring.
 You sit in front of the computer from 9-5 and immensely staring a black mirror with an extremely serious look on your face.
 Tell me this: When do you see people look like that in normal life?
 Dreadful.
 Like squeezed aluminum cans.

 When you are walking in the park or riding a bicycle, you are energized.
 Your neurons sprint through your brain cells.
 But fighting cybercriminals in front of the computer will dry up your hormones.
 You become a robot.

 The moment I opened HMA! the brainchild of Jack Cator’s website, it feels like a virtual form of Pulp Fiction.
 You can really sense the youthful spirit.

 |Parent company:||Privax Ltd <- AVG Technologies <- Avast Software s.r.o|

 |Netflix:||PASSED (Unblocked Netflix 2/3)|

 HMA! has solid AES-256 encryption.
 AES, which stands for Advanced Encryption Standard is used by NASA, cybersecurity firms, and the US government.
 That’s pretty much the highest classification level, so if the government is confident that nobody will break into the nation’s greatest secret, so should you.
 Encryption is vital for a VPN.